Top 10 Misconceptions About T-shirt Quilts That Can Lead You Astray

 Some quilt makers looking to make a living making T-shirts quilts will choose the least expensive batting option available.
 Many times this is a high loft polyester batting.
 They might tell you that it will keep you warm.

 But they won't tell you that there are better options available.
-And that these options will be warmer.
+And that these other options will be warmer.

-6. It’s okay to crop-off a logo on a T-shirt.
+6. It’s Okay to Crop-off a Logo on a T-shirt.

 Nooooo!
 Why would cropping off a logo ever be okay?
 Your T-shirts are your memories.
 When you look at them you don't want to see parts of them missing.
-Unless you specifically want them that way, it is NEVER ok to crop-off a logo.
+Unless you specifically want them that way, it is NEVER okay to crop-off a logo.

 Why would a quilt maker crop-off a logo?
 This happens when you choose a traditional style quilt with one block size.
 Any logo that is larger than this block will be cropped off.
 Any logo way smaller than this size block will be left with too much margin around the design.
 Read more here.